ElektraInitiative/libelektra/doc/help/elektra-error-handling.md

 noting that the source and target language do not need to be the same.

 Such a system needs a central specification of error information.
-We already introduced such a specification file in \secref{error specification}.
+We already introduced such a specification file in error specification.
 The exception classes and converters can be generated from it.
-An \intro{exception converter} is either a long sequence of try-catch statements that transforms every known exception into an appropriate metakeys.
+An exception converter is either a long sequence of try-catch statements that transforms every known exception into an appropriate metakeys.
 Each exception thrown by the plugin has to be caught.
 Alternatively, a converter can be a long switch statement for